 The output from the token provider is

-opaque access token (string or binary)
+opaque access token string

 a UTC timestamp indicating the expiration of the token

-Since the CBS scheme allows for replacing tokens for links that have already been established, the client SHOULD track the expiration times of tokens it has placed into the token cache and SHOULD acquire a new token before the prior token expires and place the replacement into the cache.
+Since the CBS mechanism allows to replace tokens for links that have already been established, the client SHOULD track the expiration times of tokens it has placed into the token cache and SHOULD acquire a new token before the prior token expires and place the replacement into the cache.

 The token provider model as an abstraction allows for client implementations to perform that acquisition silently for as long as the authentication proof or authorization refresh token is valid.